Second Battle of Saorgio: Battle

 On 6 April 1794, Dumerbion opened the offensive.
 Crossing neutral territory belonging to the Republic of Genoa, the French seized the port of Oneglia on the 9th.
 Argenteau, who commanded the local Piedmontese division, occupied Ormea and strung out his 10 battalions in an attempt to link the Saorge defenses in the west with Dego in the east.
 The French advance, led by General of Division André Masséna, brushed aside Argenteau's men and captured Ormea around 17 April and Garessio on the 19th.
+Seeing that Massena was preparing to storm his outpost, the old Sardinian officer defending Ormea saw that his task was hopeless.
+He insisted, "Draw back and let me fire 5 or 6 gun-shots in the air, and we will then write that I surrendered after an honorable defense."
+Massena denied his request, replying that he had no time for such out-of-date formalities.
 Colli, the newly appointed commander at Saorge, now found that his position was outflanked.
 De Vins advised Colli to hold the position but to send back any forces not needed for immediate defense.
 Relations between the allies were so bad at this time that some Piedmontese officers believed that De Vins was plotting to betray them.
 On the French side, Auguste Marmont claimed that the ailing Dumerbion stayed in Nice during the entire operation.

 On 24 April there was a clash at Saorge, as the French main army advanced north.
 Colli's defenders included three battalions of the Alvinczi Infantry Regiment Nr.
 19, the 3rd Battalion of the Strassoldo Infantry Regiment Nr.
 27, the 1st and 2nd Battalions of the Archduke Anton Infantry Regiment Nr.
 52, and the 2nd and 9th Battalions of the Karlstadt Grenz infantry regiment.
-On the same day, Masséna successfully attacked the Col Argente with General of Brigade Amédée Emmanuel François Laharpe's division.
-On 27 April, the French seized La Brigue, inflicting heavy losses on the Sardinians.
-These belonged to the Cacciatori, Guardia, and Tortona Infantry Regiments, the 1st Grenadier Battalion, two companies of French volunteers, and the Cacciatori di Pandini company.
+On the same day, Masséna successfully attacked the Col Ardente with General of Brigade Amédée Emmanuel François Laharpe's division.
+On 27 April, the French seized La Brigue, inflicting heavy losses on their Sardinian opponents.
+These included the Cacciatori, Guardia, and Tortona Infantry Regiments, the 1st Grenadier Battalion, two companies of French volunteers, and the Cacciatori di Pandini company.
+On French far left flank, General of Division Pierre Dominique Garnier advanced up the Vésubie valley past Lantosque, while his left brigade under General of Brigade Jean-Mathieu-Philibert Sérurier occupied Isola and linked with the right wing of the Army of the Alps.